-On Monday, May 18th at 7:00 pm bestselling author James Hankins will be at the Swampscott Library.
+On Tuesday, August 4thth at 6:30 pm bestselling author James Hankins will be at the Swampscott Library.
 All four of his books (Shady Cross, Brothers and Bones, Jack of Spades, and Drawn) spent time in the Kindle Top 100 and became Amazon #1 bestsellers, while Brothers received a coveted starred review from Kirkus Reviews and was named to their list of Best Books of 2013.
 James pursued writing at an early age.
 While attending NYU’s Tisch School of the Arts, he received the Chris Columbus Screenwriting Award.
 James lives with his wife and twin sons in Swampscott.

-We will meet the fourth Thursday of every month, beginning May 28th.
-Come join us at 6:00pm, for a screening, with a lively discussion after the movie (popcorn and Kleenex provided!)
+We will meet the fourth Thursday of every month.
+Come join us at 6:00pm, for a screening, with a lively discussion after the movie (snacks provided!)
 Please sign up and provide us with your email so that we can send out announcements and reminders.
 See you at the movies!

 Practically Speaking English group meets on Tuesday mornings.
 All non-native speakers are welcome to attend & practice their verbal English skills.
 Experienced speakers will meet from 10:00am to 11:00am.
 Beginning English speakers will meet from 11:00am to noon.
 No registration necessary–just stop in.

-The Swampscott Public Library will be closed Monday, May 25, 2015 for Memorial Day.
+The Swampscott Public Library will be closed Friday July 3, 2015 for Independence Day.

 This group continues to meet on Thursday morning at 10:00am for an hour.
 This class gives you a general overview of all of the new technology.
 Come in and learn with others who want to become computer literate or to share your knowledge of the digital world.
 New members welcome and they must be comfortable using the mouse.
 No preregistration required.
 Just knock on the front door of the library.

 Join us at noon for a book discussion/playgroup time.
 Moms can have light lunch while they discuss the book and children can have lunch and play.
-Our selection for Monday, May 18th will be All the Light We Cannot See by Anthony Doerr.
-The June 29th book will be In the Woods by Tana French.
+Our selection for Monday, July 27thth will be The Children Act by Ian McEwan.
+The August 31st book will be Missoula by Jon Krakauer.
 You do need to register for this group so that we can order the books and the food.
 To register call Alyce or Izzi at 781-596-8867.

-The Dinner Detectives, the library’s mystery book group, will meet at 6:00pm on Tuesday, May 5th to discuss Music and Mystery.
-On Tuesday, June 2nd at 6:00pm, the topic at the anniversary meeting will be Rails and Trails and Mystery.
+The Dinner Detectives, the library’s mystery book group, will meet at 6:00pm on Tuesday, July 7th to discuss Fear and Mystery.
+On Tuesday, August 4th at 6:00pm, the topic will be Gangsters and Mystery.
+We will also have a guest speaker, author James Hankins.
 New members are always welcome.
 You bring your dinner and we supply the dessert and coffee.

-The Swampscott Library Book Group led by Izzi Abrams will meet on Tuesday, May 26th at 7:00pm to discuss Mudbound by Hillary Jordan.
-The Tuesday, June 23rd at 7:00pm meeting will discuss The Submission by Amy Waldman.
+The Swampscott Library Book Group led by Izzi Abrams will meet on Tuesday, July 28th at 7:00pm to discuss Inside the O’briens by Lisa Genova.
+The Tuesday, August 18th at 7:00pm meeting will discuss In the Woods by Tana French.

 Interested in a day time book club at the library?
 Our afternoon book club meets the third Tuesday of the month at 1:00pm.
-We will be meeting Tuesday, May 19th at 1:00pm to discuss The Children Act by Ian McEwan.
-The title for the June 16th at 1:00pm meeting is The Paris Architect by Charles Belfoure.
+We will be meeting Tuesday, July 21st at 1:00pm to discuss What She Left Behind by Ellen Marie Wiseman.
+The title for the August 18th at 1:00pm meeting is The Submission by Amy Waldman.

 Join the Needlers, a knitting group at the Swampscott Public Library.
 This group meets every Wednesday at 10:30am to noon.
 Whether you have a project that you are working on, want to knit for a local charity, or you want to learn how to knit, please join our group.